jharrvis/systeme-io-sync/README.md

 4. **Best Practices**:
    - Use descriptive custom field names
-   - Be consistent in mapping naming
+   - Be consistent in mapping names
-   - Regular check logs for monitoring
+   - Regularly check logs for monitoring
    - Consider the comma-separated format when setting up automations

 ## Changelog